uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 Summary of what a product must provide to Uyuni/SUSE Manager:

-* CaaSP:
+* CaaSP: Salt-based cluster provider manager ("`skuba`")
-  - Salt Formula to install CaaSP software on the management node
-  - Salt Formula to install CaaSP software for control-plane/workers
-  - Cluster provider manager in a Salt module: skuba
-  - (Optional) Salt Formula to provision a load balancer
-* SES:
+* SES: Salt-based cluster provider manager ("`cephadm`")
-  - Salt Formula to provision an SES minion
+* SLE-HA/SHAP: Salt-based cluster provider ("`crm`")

+It is intended that the cluster provider manager package must at least contain:

-  - Salt Formula to provision the management node
+- The Salt Formula to deploy the management node
-  - Cluster provider manager in a Salt module: cephadm
-* SLE-HA/SHAP:
-  - Salt Formula to provision the management node
+- All Salt modules and states to implement the cluster actions described above
-  - Salt Formula to provision a SLE-HA/SHAP node
-  - Cluster provider manager in a Salt module: crm

 ## Opening Uyuni/SUSE Manager features to cluster objects